oracle123/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints absolute name in the current working directory
+ script that prints absolute name on the current working directory